MinecraftForge/Documentation/docs/misc/keymappings.md

-  KeyConflictContext.GUI, // Mapping can only be used when a screen is open InputConstants.Type.MOUSE, // Default mapping is on the mouse GLFW.GLFW_MOUSE_BUTTON_LEFT, // Default mouse input is the left mouse button "key.categories.examplemod.custom" // Mapping will be in the new custom category )
+  KeyConflictContext.GUI, // Mapping can only be used when a screen is open InputConstants.Type.MOUSE, // Default mapping is on the mouse GLFW.GLFW_MOUSE_BUTTON_LEFT, // Default mouse input is the left mouse button "key.categories.examplemod.examplecategory" // Mapping will be in the new example category )
 ```